 MESA (Microsurgical Epididymal Sperm Aspiration) will be offered to you if the doctor thinks that you produce sperm, which are not being released with your ejaculate.
 By doing a MESA it allows us to bypass the blockage.
 These sperm can only be used for in vitro fertilisation treatment (IVF) so before considering MESA as a couple, you should be sure you wish to progress to IVF

 Before your sample can be frozen we must screen all patients for Hepatitis B and Hepatitis C as well as HIV (Human Immunodeficiency Syndrome).
 Information will be given to you and written consent is required before taking the blood sample for screening.
-This will be done at the Fertility Clinic.

 If you have previously had a vasectomy, you will be charged for the storage of any sample obtained at MESA.